connervieira/Predator/CONFIGURATION.md

     - This setting is a string determines which mode (if any) that Predator will automatically load into when being started.
     - There are 6 possible values this can be set to, not including being left blank.
         - When set to an empty string, Predator will prompt the user to select a mode each time it starts.
 This is the default.
-        - When set to "0", Predator will skip the 'mode' prompt, and automatically boot into management mode.
+        - When set to "0", Predator will skip the 'mode' prompt, and automatically boot into Management Mode.
-        - When set to "1", Predator will skip the 'mode' prompt, and automatically boot into pre-recorded mode.
+        - When set to "1", Predator will skip the 'mode' prompt, and automatically boot into Pre-recorded Mode.
-        - When set to "2", Predator will skip the 'mode' prompt, and automatically boot into real-time mode.
+        - When set to "2", Predator will skip the 'mode' prompt, and automatically boot into Real-time Mode.
-        - When set to "3", Predator will skip the 'mode' prompt, and automatically boot into dash-cam mode.
+        - When set to "3", Predator will skip the 'mode' prompt, and automatically boot into Dash-cam Mode.
-        - When set to "4", Predator will skip the 'mode' prompt, and automatically boot into information mode.
+        - When set to "4", Predator will skip the 'mode' prompt, and automatically boot into Information Mode.
-        - When set to "5", Predator will skip the 'mode' prompt, and automatically boot into survey mode.
+        - When set to "5", Predator will skip the 'mode' prompt, and automatically boot into Survey Mode.
     - It may be useful to change this setting in several different situations:
         - If you only ever use the same mode when using Predator, setting this to your preferred mode can save time.
         - When installing Predator in a vehicle, this setting can allow Predator to load without any user input.
             - See the "default" settings later in this document for more information on auto-starting.
 - `default_root`
-    - When this default setting isn't empty, Predator will use it's value as the default root project directory path, and will skip the 'root directory' prompt when running Predator in real-time mode and dash-cam mode.
+    - When this default setting isn't empty, Predator will use it's value as the default root project directory path, and will skip the 'root directory' prompt when running Predator in Real-time Mode and Dash-cam Node.
-    - This setting has no effect on pre-recorded mode.
+    - This setting has no effect on Pre-recorded Mode.
 - `silence_file_saving`
     - This setting determines whether or not Predator will display informational messages about file saving.
     - When this is set to `true`, Predator won't show information or notices when it saves information to disk.